My shopping cart

 The activities for each day all share a similar flow:

-When students know how their bodies work, they know how to make them perform better.
+When learners know how their bodies work, they know how to make them perform better.
 From making the right nutritional choices to understanding why our hearts beat the way they do, learning about human biology is the first step in leading a healthy life.
-Once a student understands how their body works to maintain homeostasis, they can apply that knowledge towards bettering themselves and their minds.
+Once learners understand how their body works to maintain homeostasis, they can apply that knowledge towards bettering themselves and their minds.

 Biology Online. (n.d.).
 Homeostasis.
 Retrieved May 10, 2018, from https://www.biology-online.org/dictionary/Homeostasis